 The biggest worry for many owners is the damage dogs can cause to the vehicle as well as the potential distraction.
 If they aren’t tethered properly or allowed to wander the damage from their nails on upholstery can be costly and if they end up distracting you and you have an accident as a result then you’re liable.

 However, there are products out there to help eliminate both of these problems and they are car dog guards.
-In this article, we run down the car dog guards we’ve used and recommend as well as offer some background and best practices when using them.

 This is made with a solid steel frame which clamps on the vehicle headrests.
 The steel is welded together perfectly and has a nice powder coated finish which does add a little bit of class to a mundane product.